 The University of Michigan Consumer Sentiment Index surveys consumer attitudes and expectations about the US economy.
-An increase in consumer confidence is a positive sign about the health of the economy and can help strengthen the US dollar.
-As well, a reading which is higher than the market forecast is bullish for the greenback.
+An increase in consumer confidence is a positive sign about the health and strength of the economy.
+A reading which is higher than the market forecast is bullish for the US dollar.

 Here are all the details, and 5 possible outcomes for EUR/USD.

-The University of Michigan Consumer Sentiment Index, released monthly, is an important leading economic indicator and often a market-mover.
+The University of Michigan Consumer Sentiment Index, released monthly, is an important leading economic indicator.
 It helps measure future spending behavior, and provides an indication of consumer confidence in the economy.
 Analysts look to the index to help answer that all-important question of “is the US consumer optimistic or pessimistic about the economy”?

 For more on the Euro, see the EUR/USD forecast.Get the 5 most predictable currency pairs